domonkoss/ceudsd/seminar/4-nosql/README.md

 SHOW MEASUREMENTS
 ```

 The columns here are called fields and tags.
-From your perspective there is no difference between them (in reality tags can be accessed faster).
+From your perspective, there is not much difference between them (in reality tags can be accessed faster).
 These 2 commands are listing the column names:

 ```
 SHOW FIELD KEYS FROM h2o_feet